obsidianmd/obsidian-help/en/Obsidian Publish/Set up a custom domain.md

 The easiest way to set up a custom domain or subdomain is to create a [CloudFlare](https://cloudflare.com) account and let CloudFlare manage your domain's DNS.

-The following steps use CloudFlare to configure a custom domain for your Obsidian Publish site, either using a root domain (`mysite.com`) or an subdomain (`notes.mysite.com`).
+The following steps use CloudFlare to configure a custom domain for your Obsidian Publish site, either using a root domain (`mysite.com`) or a subdomain (`notes.mysite.com`).

 > [!warning]
 > CloudFlare is the only officially supported provider for setting up custom domains.
-Using the following the instructions with any other providers will likely not work.
+Using the following instructions with any other providers will likely not work.

 **CloudFlare:**